 Translate Configuration L3, L4-L7 Services

-When ready, click Start to begin the translation of the L3 and L4-L7 services’ configuration from NSX for vSphere.
+When ready, click Start to translate the L3 and L4-L7 services’ configuration from NSX for vSphere.

 Resolve Configuration L3, L4-L7 Services

 Much like the earlier Resolve Configuration Layer 2 stage, we will be prompted to resolve/provide information/skip L3, L4-L7 services.
-This might include items such as the configuration of ESG/DLR downlinks (those internal links which map to Logical Switches), RBAC, appliance management and backups, etc.
+This might include items such as the configuration of ESG/DLR downlinks (those internal links which used to map to Logical Switches), static routing, RBAC, appliance management and backups, etc.

-Again, ensure all issues identified by the Migration Coordinator are resolved, configured or skipped appropriately.
-As mentioned previously, these items can/should be reviewed ahead of time, as no changes/migrations will take place until the Migrate Edges stage.
+Again, ensure all items identified by the Migration Coordinator are resolved, configured or skipped appropriately.
+As mentioned previously, these items can/should be reviewed ahead of time, as no migrations will take place until the Migrate Edges stage.

 When all items are resolved/green, click Continue.